-Note: To use the mirroring feature of the XVM Volume Manager, you must purchase the XFS Volume Plexing software option and obtain and install a FLEXIm license.
+Note: To use the mirroring feature of the XVM Volume Manager, you must purchase and install the appropriate FLEXIm license.

 Creating the Logical Volume

 The following procedure creates a simple logical volume that contains a single slice.
 Figure 5-24 shows the original XVM logical volume this procedure creates.